teetime-framework/TeeTime/src/site/markdown/index.md

 ## What is it?

-TeeTime is a Pipes-And-Filter-Framework for Java.
+TeeTime is a Pipes-And-Filters-Framework for Java.

-It provides various features, which will bring you to the next level of analysis programming, such like:
+It provides various features, which will bring you to the next level of program analysis, such like:

 - Concurrent execution of stages